rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 19 Jul 2013
+  - Trying to debug VWN.
+Not having much luck.
 * 18 Jul 2013
   - Created a new sympy branch off of master to handle qasm parsing.
 * 17 Jul 2013